XinyuKang22/APIsOverData/sections/010_getting_started.md

 ## More logging

-To help us debug any queries, let's turn on some more logging in hasura.
+To help us debug any queries, let's turn on some more logging in Hasura.

 A common pattern in applications is to give the user an ability to specify what messages get logged under different circumstances by turning on and off entire categories, adjusting logging level of different categories or changing the global log level.

 Consulting [the hasura logging documentation](https://hasura.io/docs/latest/graphql/core/deployment/logging.html) re-configure the environment vars in `hasura.yaml` to log the queries that are being sent to the database.
 As always, notice that tilt takes care of restarting the containers after you save your changes.